TAILBONE-jp/openai-api-client/README.md

   // Callback function when streaming begins.
   onOpen: () => { ... },
   // Callback function when receiving delta.
+  onMessage: (json: CreateChatCompletionStreamResponse) => {
-  // you need to type cast the 'json' variable with CreateChatCompletionStreamResponse
+    // or cast 'json' variable with CreateCompletionStreamResponse type
-  onMessage: (json: any) => { ... },
+    // if you call openAI.createCompletion
+    ...
+  },
   // Callback function when streaming ends.
   onClose: () => { ... }
 })